 Miclon makes a range of electric bikes and scooters, and the LNE 26 is one of their newest models.
 We picked one up to see how it compares to our selection of affordable e-bikes.
-In the end, it proved to have the longest distance range of all the models tested.
+In the end, it impressed us with its range and comfort.
 Read on to find out more about this reasonably priced model.

 The Miclon has a rigid aluminum frame with a step-thru design that makes it easy to get on and off the bike.
 The seat height can be adjusted from 32.5" to 39.5", making it suitable for most adult riders between roughly 5' and 6'2" tall.
 Our six-foot-tall tester with abnormally long legs had no problem adjusting the seat to the appropriate height.
 Likewise, you can raise and lower the handlebar a few inches to dial it in to your preferences.
 The seated position is casual and upright; it feels a lot like a beach cruiser.
 It has a moderately large padded seat, which we found relatively comfortable, even during our hour and a half-long range test.